himanshu23singh/Mini-ATM/README.md

 cd java-atm-system
 Import atmdb.sql (if provided) into your MySQL.

-Update DB credentials in the source file
+Update DB credentials in the source file.

 java
 Edit